-These stories and case studies provide information on some of the wide range of community run food co-ops and buying groups that are currently running across the country.
+These stories and case studies provide information on some of the wide range of community run food co-ops, buying groups and other food enterprises that are currently running across the UK.

 City University Food Co-op

 City Food Co-op team is run by Francesca and Marta who are postgraduate foodies from Italy, studying Food Policy, which looks at how food is prepared...